Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 scripts (or tools) that can detect the CPU architecture.
 This allows you to spin up clusters on anything from your home raspberry pis to large bare-metal servers.

-Its fast.
-Civo cloud can spin up a k3s cluster for you in under 2 minutes.
+It's fast.
+Civo can spin up a k3s cluster for you in under 2 minutes.
 We will explore more on this later.

 Rancher do a better job at explaining all of the features and benefits in the [docs](https://rancher.com/docs/k3s/latest/en/).
-We wont dwell on this much more here, there's a lots of great resources on this already.
+We won't dwell on this much more here, there's a lots of great resources on this already.

 ### How is k3s different from k8s?